Hill-Rom (NYSE:HRC) Issues Q3 2021 Earnings Guidance

-Hill-Rom (NYSE:HRC) last posted its quarterly earnings data on Friday, April 30th.
-The medical technology company reported $1.73 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.43 by $0.30.
-Hill-Rom had a net margin of 7.74% and a return on equity of 22.71%.
-The firm had revenue of $762.00 million during the quarter, compared to analysts’ expectations of $732.20 million.
-During the same quarter last year, the company posted $1.28 EPS.
-The firm’s quarterly revenue was up 5.4% on a year-over-year basis.
-On average, analysts anticipate that Hill-Rom will post 5.36 earnings per share for the current fiscal year.
+A number of equities analysts have commented on the stock.
+Raymond James boosted their target price on shares of Hill-Rom from $120.00 to $122.00 and gave the stock an outperform rating in a report on Monday.
+Robert W. Baird boosted their target price on shares of Hill-Rom from $115.00 to $125.00 and gave the stock an outperform rating in a report on Monday.
+Finally, Morgan Stanley boosted their target price on shares of Hill-Rom from $125.00 to $130.00 and gave the stock an overweight rating in a report on Monday, February 8th.
+One equities research analyst has rated the stock with a hold rating and four have given a buy rating to the stock.
+Hill-Rom presently has a consensus rating of Buy and a consensus target price of $121.80.

-A number of research analysts have recently weighed in on the stock.
-Robert W. Baird raised their price objective on shares of Hill-Rom from $115.00 to $125.00 and gave the stock an outperform rating in a research note on Monday.
-Morgan Stanley lifted their target price on shares of Hill-Rom from $125.00 to $130.00 and gave the stock an overweight rating in a research note on Monday, February 8th.
-Finally, Raymond James lifted their target price on shares of Hill-Rom from $120.00 to $122.00 and gave the stock an outperform rating in a research note on Monday.
-One investment analyst has rated the stock with a hold rating and four have given a buy rating to the stock.
-The company has a consensus rating of Buy and a consensus price target of $121.80.
+The company also recently announced a quarterly dividend, which will be paid on Wednesday, June 30th.
+Investors of record on Friday, June 18th will be given a $0.24 dividend.
+The ex-dividend date is Thursday, June 17th.
+This represents a $0.96 dividend on an annualized basis and a yield of 0.86%.
+Hill-Rom’s dividend payout ratio is currently 17.36%.

-In related news, SVP Paul Sherwood Johnson sold 11,575 shares of the stock in a transaction dated Thursday, April 8th.
+In related news, SVP Paul Sherwood Johnson sold 11,575 shares of the company’s stock in a transaction that occurred on Thursday, April 8th.
 The stock was sold at an average price of $111.04, for a total value of $1,285,288.00.
-Following the completion of the sale, the senior vice president now directly owns 6,920 shares of the company’s stock, valued at approximately $768,396.80.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Insiders own 0.65% of the company’s stock.
+Following the sale, the senior vice president now owns 6,920 shares in the company, valued at $768,396.80.
+The sale was disclosed in a legal filing with the SEC, which is available through this link.
+0.65% of the stock is owned by corporate insiders.

 Hill-Rom Holdings, Inc operates as a medical technology company worldwide.
 It operates through Patient Support Systems, Front Line Care, and Surgical Solutions segments.
 The company offers medical surgical beds, intensive care unit beds, and bariatric patient beds, patient mobility solutions, non-invasive therapeutic products and surfaces, and information technologies and software solutions, as well as sells equipment service contracts for its capital equipment.